datazip-inc/olake-docs/SOP.md

 - **Purpose**: The `plugin-image-zoom` and `ideal-image` plugins are used to provide better user experience with images.
 They enable responsive image sizes and click-to-zoom functionality.

+#### 4.8.5 HubSpot Forms

+- **Purpose**: Used for lead generation and user registration on the website.
+The main registration form for the pilot program is powered by HubSpot.
+- **Configuration**:
+  - Portal ID: `21798546`
+  - Form ID: `86391f69-48e0-4b35-8ffd-13ac212d8208`
+  - Location: Embedded in the `RegistrationSection` component on the homepage
+- **How it works**:
+  - The HubSpot form script loads lazily when the registration section comes into view or when users navigate directly to `#olake-form-product` anchor
+  - This improves page load performance by not loading the form script until needed
+  - Forms automatically submit lead data to HubSpot for tracking and follow-up
+- **Setup in code**: Located in `src/components/site/RegistrationSection.jsx`

+#### 4.8.6 Tally Forms

+- **Purpose**: Join the waitlist form used at /ai-lake (e.g., AILake waitlist)
+- **Configuration**: Form is  embedded using Tally's embed script
+- **Location**: Used in the `Glace` component (`src/components/site/Glace.tsx`)
+- **Advantages**: Quick to set up

+#### 4.8.7 IndexNow

+- **Purpose**: Automatically notifies search engines (Bing, Yandex, etc.) when content is updated, speeding up indexing
+- **Configuration**: Custom plugin located at `src/plugins/indexnow/index.js`
+- **How it works**:
+  - After each build, the plugin reads the generated sitemap
+  - Extracts all URLs from the sitemap
+  - Submits them to IndexNow API endpoints for Bing and Yandex
+  - Helps get new content indexed faster than waiting for search engines to crawl naturally
+- **API Key**: Stored in `INDEXNOW_KEY` environment variable (also hardcoded as fallback)

 ## 5. Content Management

 ### 5.1 Content Strategy